dfischer/Rails-Embrace-Javascript/README.md

 A user should be able to associate people to that project.
 Each person listed on that project should have the ability to "record timesheets" per a day, and up to multiple times a day.

 The idea is to do as much of this on one page as possible.
+We want to eliminate the "new/edit" views as being separate views.
+Everything should be inline and happen on the project page itself.
+In place editing of fields.
+Dynamically adding people and time_logs without refreshing.

 A user clicks new project.
 They're already working with the project and they can dynamically add people to the project and immediately record hours against that person.